yana-vas/sda/README.md

 # sda

-Here are some cheat sheets and important theory files and functions if ound usefull, while studying data structures and algorithms 2025 in FMI.
+Here are some cheat sheets and important theory files and functions I found useful, while studying data structures and algorithms 2025 in FMI.